Smartphone Projector Calculator

 Nevertheless, you can now enjoy your DIY smartphone projector for a movie night or display some pictures on the wall.
 Just don't forget to plug your smartphone into its charger because it could lose its charge really fast with its screen brightness at the highest level.
 An external speaker would also be great for movie nights. 🙂

 ⚠️ If you can't seem to get a sharp image with your DIY smartphone projector, it could be that the focal length of your lens is longer than your shoebox.
-In this case, you would need to use a longer shoebox or extend your DIY smartphone projector with another shoebox.
+In this case, you would either need to use a thicker lens with a shorter focal length, use a longer shoebox or extend your DIY smartphone projector with another shoebox.
 This is because, for your DIY smartphone projector to work, you must place your smartphone farther back than the focal length of your lens.

 Some experiments with your smartphone projector